dmolina/Advanced-Metaheuristics-LSGO/README.md

 # Advanced-Metaheuristics-LSGO

-This repo contains my Computer Engineering Degree's Final Project, studied at the University of Granada, Spain.
+This repo contains a Computer Engineering Degree's Final Project, studied at the University of Granada, Spain.
 The main focus is to apply advanced metaheuristic algorithms into a **Big Optimization** problem with thousands of variables.
 Our task is to find out how accurate are theoretical benchmark results compared to real EEG (Electroencephalography) data.

 This research is directed by Ph.D.
 Daniel Molina Cabrera.